lafefspietz/MEMSduino/SP3T-COTS/README.md

 ```

 /*
-*  This program uses the Arduino UNO to control a set of digital lines which set the state of
+*  This program uses the Arduino UNO to control a set of either 2 or 4 SP3T switches
-*  the 6 port switches available from CryoElec using a set of 6 buttons and displays the state with a set of
-*  6 programmable RGB LEDs, using the NeoPixel system from Adafruit.
-The Arduino is always listening to both the
-*  serial(at 9600 baud) and the buttons via a single shared analog line to a voltage ladder from 5 volts to ground.
-*  Mode 0 sets all outputs to off, and mode -1 also sets them off but with a whimsical test pattern on the lights.
-Modes 1 through 6
-*  set the switch into states from RF 1 through RF 6.
 *
 *  Lafe Spietz, NIST, 2024
 */